thawfeekyahya/Linux_Commads/certificate_cmds.md

 ```

-## disable sslVerify on git for proxy issues
+## Disable sslVerify on git for proxy issues

 ```
 // .gitconfig